minjay/div_curl/README.md

 *To ensure compatibility, the latter three packages are already included in this repository.*

 ## Usage
-1. Download the codes by cloning the repository `git clone https://github.com/minjay/div_curl`
+1. Download the codes by cloning the repository `git clone https://github.com/minjay/div_curl`.
-2. Install BFSPHERE Matlab package
+2. Install BFSPHERE Matlab package.

 ## Reproducing all numerical results in the paper
+1. To generate Figure 1: run `sim1.m` in the Matlab Command Window.
+2. To generate Figure 2: first run `sim2_server.m` on a server to obtain the MLEs of 500 realizations.